Augroup/ReDD/README.md

-# REDD
+# ReDD
-* **RNA editing using deep-learning and direct RNA sequencing revealing A-to-I editing profile during stem cell differentiation.**
+ReDD: **R**NA **e**diting detection by **D**irect RNA sequencing and **D**eep learning

-### This repository contains code and tutorials to run REDD pipeline locally
+### This repository contains code and tutorials to run ReDD.
+### The code to reproduce figures and results in the manuscript is deposited in `reproduce_scripts` folder.
 ## Getting started
 #### Download and Installation
 The following comand and pipeline has been tested in the following Linux systems:
 * Red Hat Enterprise Linux Server release 7.9 (Maipo)
 *  Ubuntu 20.04.3 LTS

-**Download**: download REDD code through github.
+**Download**: download ReDD code through github.
 ```
-git clone https://github.com/duolinwang/REDD && cd REDD
+git clone https://github.com/Augroup/ReDD && cd ReDD
 ```

-**Installation**: install REDD, you should install mamba or conda first.
+**Installation**: install ReDD, you should install mamba or conda first.
 To install mamba, if you already have conda 4.14.0 or upper installed you can skip this step.
 ```
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh
 bash Mambaforge-Linux-x86_64.sh
 source $HOME/.bashrc
 ```
-Then create conda environment REDD from file environment.yaml, tested under conda 4.14.0
+Then create conda environment ReDD from file environment.yaml, tested under conda 4.14.0
 ```
-conda env create -n REDD --file environment.yaml
+conda env create -n ReDD --file environment.yaml
 ```
-Before running REDD activate the REDD environment first
+Before running ReDD activate the ReDD environment first
 ```
-conda activate REDD
+conda activate ReDD
 ```

 # Usage

-REDD pipeline is supported by Snakemake, refer to  [snakemake](https://snakemake.readthedocs.io/en/stable/).   for more information of Snakemake. (todo).
-The whole pipeline can be found in the snakefile under the REDD-main directory.
+ReDD pipeline is supported by Snakemake, refer to  [snakemake](https://snakemake.readthedocs.io/en/stable/).   for more information of Snakemake. (todo).
+The whole pipeline can be found in the snakefile under the ReDD-main directory.
-We used script generate_script.py to generate the config.yaml file and shell file, run.pbs, for users to run REDD in a Slurm cluster or bash.
+We used script generate_script.py to generate the config.yaml file and shell file, run.pbs, for users to run ReDD in a Slurm cluster or bash.
 You need to set parameter --pipeline_mode to either 'cluster' or 'bash'.
-REDD pepeline provides two ways for the mapping of reads: mapping to genome and transcriptome.
+ReDD pepeline provides two ways for the mapping of reads: mapping to genome and transcriptome.
 You need to choose one at the begining.
 Mapping to the transcriptome has one additional step where the genome wide annotaions will be added to the site-level and molecule-level results, which requires a reference genome and reference annotation as well.

 * **Use genome as reference:**
 The results will be generated in the **{output_path}/outputs** folder.
 The molecule-level result will be generated in file **{output_name}_genome.prediction.txt** The site-level result before any filtering will be generated in file **{output_name}_genome.site.bed** The site-level result after filtering by predicted editing ratios, read coverage or other filters will be generated in file **{output_name}_genome.flt.tab**
 The results for visualization will be generated in the **{OUTPUT_PATH}/outputs/precomputed_visualization** folder.
-You can uploaded the results to REDD cloud-based server for visualization and anayses.
+You can uploaded the results to ReDD cloud-based server for visualization and anayses.
 All the other intermediate results will be generated in the **intermediates** folder.

 ```